Symptoms, correction, curing

-Early diagnosis and prompt treatment are a chance to stop the development of the disease
+Early diagnosis and prompt treatment are a chance to stop the spread of affliction

-Correction of keratoconus is possible while improving visual acuity
+Correction of keratoconus is possible with simultaneously improving visual acuity

 The most specialized diagnostics

 Keratoconus is a progressive affliction, in 90% of cases affecting both eyes.
 The cornea is the anterior, convex part of the eyeball.
 It consists of an epithelium and endothelium, which encase two elastic lamina and the stroma of the cornea.
 As a result of the disease, the cornea becomes thinner and cone shaped.
 The corneal protuberance leads to deformation of its surface and vision disturbance.

 Deteriorating visual acuity is caused by irregular astigmatism, which intensifies as the disease progresses.
 The keratoconus is most commonly located in the lower part of the cornea, outside of areas influencing vision, hence the early stages might not interfere with eyesight and remain unnoticed by the patient.
 With time, however, most cases of keratoconus expand and spread over a large enough area of the cornea to significantly impair vision.
 In the early stage of disease, the patient’s eyesight fluctuates between deterioration and improvement, necessitating frequent changes in lens power for glasses.

 Keratoconus most commonly develops over a period of about 10-20 years, after which changes cease.
 The course of affliction is varied: in some patients, the affliction remains in one stage for many years (or becomes permanent), in others still it develops rapidly or takes the form on periodic deterioration.